 Yes, you must be an adult to participate in this experience.
 We can make exception for those aged 16+ but they must be accompanied by a parent or legal guardian.
 No exceptions.
 This is a legal requirement.
 We recommend you bring ID with you for proof of age.
 We look forward to introducing an exciting activity for younger participants in the coming months.
 Sign up to our Facebook page to keep up to date!

-We can accommodate up to a maximum of 30 participants at one time and we divide the group into pairs (or three per cell for odd numbers).
+We can accommodate up to a maximum of 20 participants at one time due to COVID-19 restrictions, and we divide the group into pairs (or three per cell for odd numbers).
 We currently have 10 cells operational and all contain the same setup including the furniture and elements comprising the game.
 Everyone will enjoy the same experience.

 No. Due to the nature of the facility and other activities taking place there is simply no place to accomodate a celebration on-site.
 However, East Maitland has wonderful restaurants, pubs and other family gathering places in close proximity.

 Yes, public toilets are available.
 Please use the amenities upon arrival as you cannot exit the game for this purpose.